drsarahc/GCD/README.md

 - The run_analysis.R script is extensively commented, and details the exact processes and changes made to derive the output file from the original data files.
 - The codebook for the output file is in this repository, and is called CodeBook.md.

-This file last modified on July 26, 2014 at 23:30 PST.
+This file last modified on July 26, 2014.